onurakgul48/Robot-Arm-Control-System-to-Automate-Medication-Storage-and-Retrieval/README.md

 ![GUI](https://user-images.githubusercontent.com/74906633/225002398-dacc2e9a-3b78-4db2-9df7-15e39e80b0a7.PNG)

 # Contributing
-If you'd like to contribute to this project, feel free to submit a pull request with your changes or open an issue if you encounter any problems.
+Contributions are welcome!
+Please feel free to submit a pull request.

-# Next Step:
-Including HMI in this project in 3D envoriment.

 # License
-This project is licensed under Creative Commons.
+This project is licensed under the MIT License.

+Please modify this draft to better suit your project's needs.